Pompeii wall painting

 Pompeii murals Exhibition - A City in Ash Telling a 2,000-Year Story

 In A.D.
 79, Mount Vesuvius stopped time in Pompeii.
-Daily life—its stones, colors, and prayers—was sealed beneath ash and pumice.
-This article reads the city as a tragic time capsule through its stones (basalt, tuff, limestone, marble, pumice), its craft (fresco & mosaic), and its polytheist faith (temples & household shrines).
+Streets, walls, prayers, and colors were sealed beneath ash and pumice—creating a tragic time capsule.
+This article reads Pompeii through three lenses: stone (basalt, tuff, limestone, marble, pumice), craft (fresco & mosaic), and polytheist faith (temples & household shrines).

 Diagram of the AD 79 Vesuvius eruption showing pumice fallout and pyroclastic surges